European shares hit 3-month high on positive company updates

 million)extraordinary cash distribution to shareholders.

-won at the end of last year and growth at digital business
+at the end of last year and growth at digital business Sapient.

 Today's European research round-up